-Owen Brennan founded a fine-dining restaurant empire in 1946, when the owner of Arnaud’s taunted him by saying that no Irishman could succeed with anything other than a hamburger joint.
-Brennan got his revenge at this French and Creole restaurant, located in a sprawling, pink 1795 Spanish-era structure that’s become iconic.
+Owen Brennan founded a fine-dining restaurant empire in 1946, when the proprietor of Arnaud’s taunted him by saying that no Irishman could succeed with anything other than a hamburger joint.
+Brennan got his revenge at this French-and-Creole restaurant located in a sprawling pink 1795 Spanish-era structure that’s become iconic.
 After some slouching in recent years, Brennan’s is back on culinary maps following a change in ownership (from one branch of Brennan descendants to another).
 Pro tip: It’s more famous for breakfast than dinner.
-Among the more noted dishes is Eggs Hussarde, involving poached eggs and Canadian bacon served with both marchand de vin and Hollandaise sauces.
+Among the more noted dishes is eggs Hussarde, involving poached eggs and Canadian bacon served with both Marchand de Vin and hollandaise sauces.